nickrobison/nickrobison-www/tmpl/blog/2012-10-11-the-problem-with-sin.md

 > And Zacchaeus stood and said to the Lord, “Behold, Lord, the half of my goods I give to the poor.
 And if I have defrauded anyone of anything, I restore it fourfold.”
 >
-> - Luke 19:8 ESV
+> &#8211; Luke 19:8 ESV

 Awesome!
 Repenting of sin and making restitution, a glorious win against the power of the devil!
 But something is conspicuously absent from the preceding verses.
-Christ never called out his sin, never, go ahead, read the passage 'in context', it's not there.
+Christ never called out his sin, never, go ahead, read the passage &#8216;in context&#8217;, it&#8217;s not there.
 Zacchaeus simply looked into the eyes of the Lord and was convicted of his wrong and moved to repentance.
-That's it, no great sermons, no fire from on high, simply being in the presence of the Lord, looking upon the face of the Savior, was enough for him to renounce his former life.
+That&#8217;s it, no great sermons, no fire from on high, simply being in the presence of the Lord, looking upon the face of the Savior, was enough for him to renounce his former life.

 > Indeed, I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord.
 For his sake I have suffered the loss of all things and count them as rubbish, in order that I may gain Christ.
 >
-> - Philippians 3:8 ESV
+> &#8211; Philippians 3:8 ESV

-As St. Augustine once said 'Love God, and do as you please'.
+As St. Augustine once said &#8216;Love God, and do as you please&#8217;.
 The idea being that as we come further and further into the presence of the Lord, as we continue to seek his face, as we begin to fully know the mind of Christ, we become less and less enthralled with our own sin, we desire less our own glory and more the glory of God.
 True relationship with God cannot but lead to a transformation of the soul, and it will always result in a change in our behavior and desires.
 In the words of the old hymn: